 THE HIKE:

-• Continue along the path at the far left of this plaza.
+[This side-turn is optional, as it is to view some burial chambers that are not related to the Maccabees.
+Continue along the path at the far left of the plaza.
 It soon becomes paved.
-At its end it forks.
-Take the left fork and proceed to the path that runs parallel to Route 433.
-Turn to the left along this footpath.
-Soon, you will notice a gap in the fence which is on your right.
-Go through this gap and you will descend on wooden steps.
-At the bottom are tombs from mainly the Byzantine period.
-Again, reseachers do not consider these to be the Hasmonean burial caves.
+At the T-junction at its end, take the left fork along a path that runs parallel to Route 433.
+Soon, you will notice a gap in the fence on your right.
+Go through this gap and descend on the wooden steps.
+At the bottom are tombs from mainly the Byzantine period.]

-• Return to the parking lot the way you came.
+Return to the parking lot the way you came.

 This is a tomb of a sheik, Sheikh Gharbawi (the sheik of the west), and this place is called Horbat Ha-Gardi.
 It was erected on the ruins of a large building from the Byzantine period, but coins from the Hasmonean period have also been found here.
 The building was adopted by the Breslov Hassidim and they are the ones who put the tombstone for Matityahu, son of Yochanan the High Priest here.
 Many people consider this to be no more than an Arab tomb.
 However, it was built on an impressive Byzantine building in this area, which is even shown on the Madaba map in Jordan as being Modi’in.
 It is not out of the question that this was built by early Christians on a Hasmonean structure, and this could have been the Hasmonean sepulcher.
 However, direct proof is still lacking,

-• Turn back along route 4466 until you come to the turning for the parking lot and your car.
+Turn back along route 4466 until you come to the turning for the parking lot and your car.